estieve/soccer_analysis/README.md

 The goal is to leverage this information to analyze in-game tactics and also predict match outcomes (wins/losses).

 ## Code
 There are several collections of code that were used to execute this process.
 They were kept separate to maximize the ability to keep the processing organized into a handful of "tools".
-The order of activity for the tools being run based to follow the path of the following discussion is:
+The order of activity for the tools being run in order to follow the path of this discussion is:
 ### 1. Compile (https://github.com/estieve/soccer_analysis/blob/main/Compile.ipynb)
 ### 2. Predictive_Data_Prep (https://github.com/estieve/soccer_analysis/blob/main/Predictive_Data_Prep.ipynb)
 ### 3. Visualization (https://github.com/estieve/soccer_analysis/blob/main/Visualization.ipynb)